-Asthma is a common inflammatory disease of the lower airway affecting approximately 1-5% of the cat population.1 The median age of presentation is 4-5 years of age although, it is thought many cats presenting at this time will already have a long-term history of the disease, so the actual age of onset could well be significantly younger.2 Breeds found to be at an increased risk include; Balinese, Korat, Oriental, Seychellois and Siamese.3
+Feline asthma is a common inflammatory disease of the lower airway affecting approximately 1-5% of the cat population.1 The median age of presentation is 4-5 years of age, although it is thought many cats presenting at this time will already have a long-term history of the disease, so the actual age of onset could well be significantly younger.1 Breeds found to be at an increased risk include: Balinese, Korat, Oriental, Seychellois and Siamese.2

-The presence of recurrent dorso-lumbar dermatitis, particularly if seasonal, is highly suggestive and a unique feature of flea allergic dermatitis.5 Visualisation of fleas or flea faeces can be difficult in very pruritic, overgrooming animals.
+The presence of recurrent dorso-lumbar pruritus with lesion distribution favouring the rump, tail, flanks and dorsum, particularly if seasonal, is highly suggestive of this condition.
+Flea allergic dermatitis can however, present with any of the four reaction patterns listed above for FASS, including indolent ulcers.
+Visualisation of fleas or flea faeces can be difficult in very pruritic, overgrooming animals.
 Trial flea therapy is advised in all cases of suspected allergy, with symptoms usually resolving with diligent flea control.